Igigog/anomaly-modding-book/src/tutorials/models/creating-static-model.md

 ## Need to know

-- How working in Blender and creating models
+- How to work in Blender
-- How working with Blender [X-Ray Addon](../../modding-tools/blender/blender-x-ray-addon-summary.md)
+- How to work with Blender [X-Ray Addon](../../modding-tools/blender/blender-x-ray-addon-summary.md)
 - Familiarize yourself with the limitations and capabilities of the format [*.object](../../reference/file-formats/models/object.md) (because you may export to it more often than to [*.ogf](../../reference/file-formats/models/ogf.md)) to avoid errors
 - Familiarize yourself with [Static Object](../../glossary/glossary.md#StaticObject) model type
 - How [Smoothing](../../reference/models/smoothing.md) work in X-Ray